 Once you've achieved 1,500 hours of flying time (500 of that must be in a plane which requires more than one crew to operate it), your ATPL will become 'unfrozen' and you'll be issued with a full ATPL.
-This is what's required to progress to the role of captain.
+Once you have achieved this, you can progress to the role of captain.

 All pilots have to pass certain examinations every six months in order to keep their licence, so it's important that you take control of your studies and ensure you are up to speed with the necessary information.

 It's also a good idea to keep up to date with any developments in new instruments or technology relating to aviation.

 You'll need to pass a medical every six to twelve months, depending on your age.